 Stems: smooth, stout, swollen where the leaf meets the stem.
 Membranous sheath surrounds joints of the stem.

-Leaves: normally about 6 inches long by 3 to 4 inches wide, alternating on stem, broadly oval to somewhat triangular or heart-shaped, pointed at the tip.
+Leaves: normally about 6 inches long by 3 to 4 inches wide, alternating on the stem, broadly oval to somewhat triangular or heart-shaped, pointed at the tip.

 Flowers & fruits: small, greenish-white flowers in branched sprays in summer, followed by small winged fruits.